TimPaterson/Fusion360-Batch-Post/README.md

 The concatenation and modification of G-code has been only been lightly tested, and work is ongoing.
 Given that there are very specific assumptions about what the G-code input will look like, it would not be surprising to find problems come up.
-Feel free to report them on the Issues page, and include the G-code files.
+If you report a problem on the Issues page, be sure to specify what post processor you are using and include the G-code files.

 ### Compatibility
 Compatibility can be an issue if you have Fusion for Personal Use and